 Writing it all down on paper you and signing is more often than not insufficient, strict legal requirements apply before these documents become legally enforceable.

-We offer prompt and efficient resolution of family law disputes in the following areas:
+We offer a prompt and efficient resolution of family law disputes in the following areas:

 - Divorce and Separation